Maneeshk11/High-Performance-Computing-Algorithms/Ordinary Matrix Multiplication/readme.md

-# This is a multi-thread code for the excecution of Ordinary matrix multiplication.
+# This is a multi-thread code for the excecution of Ordinary matrix multiplication using Openmp.

 - Follow the following steps to excecute the C file.

+- Requirements to run the file
+ * Openmp
+ * gcc

 * The following command can be used to generate the output file.  ``` gcc -fopenmp FILENAME.c -o FILENAME.o ```
 * The output file needs 3 input parameters to run